 All snowmobiles operating on federal lands within Colorado including the Grand Lake snowmobiling trails are required to be registered with Colorado State Parks.
 This registration permit is available at most National Forest ranger offices and at some chamber of commerce offices.
 It is highly recommended to purchase the $3 annual Colorado Search And Rescue Card (CORSAR) prior to snowmobiling to help reimburse local search teams should they be needed.

-Overall, Grand Lake Snowmobile Trail System is the 3rd most popular snowmobile trail of all 24 snowmobiling in Colorado.
+Overall, Grand Lake Snowmobile Trail System is the 3rd most popular snowmobile trail of all 24 snowmobiling rides in Colorado.